jedlimke/prairiefiregaming.com/policies/safety-policy.md

 - Contacting law enforcement.

 ## Code of Conduct
 Prairie Fire Gaming's policies apply in all physical and online spaces within Prairie Fire Gaming's control, including event venues, social media, Discord servers, and online events.
-Venue or host organization policies may also apply and, in some cases, take precedence.

 ## Out-of-Scope Behavior
 Prairie Fire Gaming may consider actions that occur outside its events when those actions pose a risk to participant safety or could contribute to a hostile environment at Prairie Fire Gaming activities.
 Examples include: